VA PTSD Claims Guide

 The evaluation captures the overall level of impairment in ordinary conditions of daily life including work, school, and social activities.
 The C&P examiner is directed to describe the severity, frequency, and duration of symptoms and to assess the degree of social and occupational impairment they cause.

+A DSM-5 diagnosis, documented as such.
 For PTSD ratings, the C&P examination carries the most weight in determining the rating level.
 The examiner uses a Disability Benefits Questionnaire (DBQ) for mental disorders and assesses the current level of occupational and social impairment.
 See our DBQ Library for the form itself.
+The examiner is not required to document symptoms the veteran does not report during the exam.

-Section 10: TDIU for PTSD
+TDIU for PTSD

 Total Disability Individual Unemployability (TDIU) pays compensation at the 100% rate when a veteran cannot maintain substantially gainful employment due to service-connected disabilities.
 Under 38 CFR § 4.16(a), a veteran with a single service-connected mental disorder rated at 70% or higher may qualify for TDIU if that condition prevents employment.
 A veteran with a PTSD rating of 60% combined with other service-connected conditions totaling 70% or higher may also qualify.
 Unemployability due solely to PTSD is among the most common TDIU claims adjudicated.

-Section 12: Sympathetic Reading and the Scope of a Mental-Health Claim
+Sympathetic Reading and the Scope of a Mental-Health Claim

 A claim filed under a specific label, "PTSD," "depression," "anxiety," is not limited to that label.
 Under M21-1, Part V, Subpart iii, Chapter 13, Section 1.a, VA must read a mental-disorders claim as covering any mental disability that may reasonably be defined by: